The-code-giant/llm-optimizer/memory/prd.md

 **Description:** A lightweight JavaScript snippet that users place on their website to collect basic page data (URL, title, meta description, headings, potentially sections of body text) and anonymized traffic metrics (page views, unique visitors) relevant to LLM visibility.
 This script also facilitates the dynamic injection of content managed via the dashboard.

 #### User Stories
-*   As a user, I want a simple JavaScript snippet I can easily add to my website header or via a tag manager so the LLM Optimizer can collect necessary data.
+*   As a user, I want a simple JavaScript snippet I can easily add to my website header or via a tag manager so the Clever Search can collect necessary data.
 *   As a user, I want the script to be very lightweight and not impact my website's loading speed or user experience.
-*   As a user, I want the script to securely send anonymized page data and basic traffic metrics to the LLM Optimizer backend.
+*   As a user, I want the script to securely send anonymized page data and basic traffic metrics to the Clever Search backend.
 *   As a user, I want the script to dynamically display content I configure in the dashboard on my website pages.

 #### Acceptance Criteria